_edited.jpg)

 If only...

-I knew before I even began writing the previous book in the series of the tragic event at the end of that book and how it would open up the gateway for Dryad to visit other realities.
-I had been playing around with the idea that if any book series connected with the multiverse, it would be the Sunfire Chronicles.
-It was exciting for me to visit the various realities I had already written about.
+Before he began writing the previous book, the author was aware of the series of tragic events that would conclude that novel.
+He was preparing for how it would open up the gateway for Dryad to visit other realities.
+It was an idea he had been playing around with, that if any book series connected with the multiverse, it would be the Sunfire Chronicles.
+It was exciting for him to visit the various realities from other storylines that he had previously published.

-I planned for this to be the middle book of the trilogy, where I knew everything would end badly in tragedy.
-It was my version of the the Star Wars trilogy, where the Empire won against the rebels in the second movie and they lost someone close to them.
+There was an established plan for this to be the middle book of the trilogy, where the author had prior knowledge that everything would en in tragedy.
+It was his homage of the the original Star Wars trilogy, where the Empire won against the rebels in the second movie and they lost someone close to them.

-What was fun was that this book confirms an ambiguous ending of the novel: Eye of the Beholder.
+Among other details revealed in this book, it confirms an ambiguous ending of the novel: Eye of the Beholder.
 Is the "cartoon" world real, or just a fictional reality in Logan's mind?
 Was it just a dream?
-This proves it exists.
+Dryad's visitation proves it exists.

-I have been fascinated with multiple realities since I was in high school.
-I felt like the way to connect with these other realities was in our dreams.
-A great episode of the Justice League hinted that creators of comic books were writing about these other realities that actually existed somewhere in the multiverse, seen in their minds.
+The author has been fascinated with multiple realities since he was in high school.
+It has been a long standing beleif that one of the ways one could connect with these other realities was in our dreams.
+There is an episode of the Justice League the animated series that hinted that the creators of comic books were writing about these other realities.
+Unknown to them, the stories they were telling actually existed somewhere in the multiverse, as seen in their minds.

-It was here that I embraced the idea of the Mattiverse, how the Tagonist Knights connected them all.
-Dryad becoming the Knight of the Cosmos at the end was an incredible concept for me.
-This book left some major cliff hangers that took two books to resolve.
+Dryad becomes the Knight of the Cosmos, replacing Parallax at the end.
+This book left several major cliff hangers that took two full books to resolve.

 “One, two, mommy is coming for you… Three, four, you are at death’s door… Five, six, no more of your tricks… Seven, eight, she has sealed your fate… Nine, ten, never threaten me again…” – Suzie